googleapis/google-cloud-java/generation/new_client/README.md

   --api-description="API Keys lets you create and manage your API keys for your projects." \
 ```

-The command creates `workspace` directory in which it prepares the changes for
+The command creates changes for
 the new module in the monorepo.
 At the end (~ 10 minutes), it tells you to
 create a pull request in the monorepo:

 ```
 ...
-Prepared new library in workspace/monorepo/java-apikeys Please create a pull request from that directory:
+Please create a pull request:
-  $ cd /usr/local/google/home/suztomo/google-cloud-java/generation/new_client/workspace/monorepo
+  $ git checkout -b new_module_java-discoveryengine
+  $ git add .
+  $ git commit -m 'feat: [apikeys] new module for apikeys'
   $ gh pr create --title 'feat: [apikeys] new module for apikeys'
 ```